How to Unfreeze a Mac & Fix Frozen Mac Apps

 Press Command, Control, and Power button to restart your Mac immediately.
 Note that you won’t have the option of saving anything in this scenario, but it will definitely reboot your Mac.

 Once your Mac has restarted, you might find that the hard restart has corrupted the file you were working on.
 Salvage what you can from it and create a new file.

-Additionally, ensure that your Mac has enough free hard drive space for the OS X, and enough free RAM to do what you want.
-CleanMyMac 3 can help you here, too.
+After the reboot, ensure that your Mac has enough free space.
+CleanMyMac X can help you with this one.
 It removes all the useless files that take up space on your hard drive: app leftovers, mail attachments, cache files, and so on.
-That way, you can free up additional disk space for the OS X without deleting any of your own files.
-Plus, CleanMyMac 3 keeps tabs on how much RAM you’re using and lets you free some up with a tap.
+That way, you can free up additional disk space on your Mac without deleting any of your own files.
+Plus, CleanMyMac can free up RAM, which will unfreeze an app that is stuck.

-With day-to-day maintenance, your Mac can offer years of reliable work.
-On the rare occasion of a frozen program or even frozen OS X, these tips will help get you working and productive again.
-And software like CleanMyMac 3 can do some of the monitoring and maintenance for you, so you can focus on what needs to be done.
+That’s it, we hope this guide has helped you fix your frozen Mac.
+Remember, with day-to-day maintenance, your Mac can offer years of reliable work.
+On the rare occasion of a frozen program or even frozen macOS, these tips will help get you working and productive again.
+And software like CleanMyMac X can do some of the monitoring and maintenance for you, so you can focus on what needs to be done.